thisisbalu/exception-decoded/_posts/spring/2023-10-21-spring-csrfexception.md

 1. [csrf](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#servlet-csrf) in Spring Security Reference
 2. [Spring Security — CSRF Protection](https://www.baeldung.com/spring-security-csrf)
 3. [Spring MVC + Spring Security with pure Java Config](http://spring.io/blog/2013/07/04/spring-security-java-config-preview-csrf-protection/)

----

-Let me know in the comments if you have any questions or if there's anything else about Spring Security you're interested in learning more about.
-If you found this guide useful, feel free to share it with your colleagues!